 The farmer installed variable speed drives on two 37kW pumps providing an annual cost saving of over $14,500 with a payback period of around 18 months.
 Other efficiencies were identified including some refrigeration improvements and a small Solar PV system which the farmer is yet to implement.

-The audit identified a range of energy saving initiaves in the packing sheds including refrigeration, lighting and the installation of Solar PV to supply some power.
+The audit identified a range of energy saving initiatives in the packing sheds including refrigeration, lighting and the installation of Solar PV to supply some power.
 Three projects had a payback less than 5 years including the lighting and two Solar PV installations.
-The estimated annual savings from all identified projects is nearly $50,000, with carbon reductions of 57.2 t CO2-e per annum.
+The estimated annual cost savings from all identified projects is nearly $50,000, with carbon reductions of 57.2 t CO2-e per annum.

 The audit presented 2 options to improve the efficiency of an 18kW pump: upgrading to a high efficiency model, or adding an VSD, both of which would save nearly $4,000 per year and pay back within around 2 years, with carbon emission reductions of 15 t CO2-e per annum.

 The audit recommended regular checking of cold room door seals to save up to 10% in refrigeration costs, along with incorporating 30kW Solar PV into a new shed being built at the site to offset pumping and refrigeration power consumption with a payback period of 4 years and carbon savings of 43.4 t CO2-e per year.
 Variable Speed Controls were recommended for 2 smaller pumps with a payback period of 7.7 years.

 The case study provides an estimate of the costs and benefits of replacing a 36hp diesel irrigation pump two options: a mains connected 15kW pump or a 19kW pump powered by a 20kW solar array to get paybacks of 11 or 6 years respectively.
-The case study also compares the cost for a new pump of a 7.5kW mains connected pump and a 9.5kW pump powered by a 10kW solar array, to find a payback period of less than 1 year.
-The farmer would save over $77,000 on pumping costs over 10 years by installing solar pumping to replace the current diesel pump, with energy savings of 71% and emission reductions of 86.7 t CO2-e per annum.
+The case study also compares irrigation opportunities for a new site, between a new 7.5kW mains connected pump and a 9.5kW pump powered by a 10kW solar array, to find a payback period of less than 1 year.
+The farmer would save over $9,000 on pumping costs over 6 years by installing solar pumping to replace the current diesel pump, with energy savings of 71% and emission reductions of 86.7 t CO2-e per annum.

 An audit of a Mundubbera Citrus farm recommended fitting variable speed drives to pumps, and a 30kW solar PV system.
 The farmer has implemented the findings, reducing the pump size as well, and adding over 80kW of Solar PV to save over $41,000 per year in electricity costs with 156.9 t CO2-e of emission savings per annum.